What to Do After a Car Accident

 - Report the accident to the police and request an ambulance if anyone needs emergency treatment.
 Do not let anyone talk you out of calling the police.

 - Get the names and contact information of any witnesses who saw the accident.
 Many times, witnesses drive off before the police arrive, so act quickly to get their names.

 - Use your phone camera to take photos of the accident, showing the position of the vehicles before they are moved, and any damage to them.
 Photograph your injuries and the injuries of your passengers at the time of the accident and in the days afterward.

 - Provide the police with the basic facts of what occurred.
 Do not blame the other driver or assume fault yourself even if you believe you caused the accident.
 Let the facts speak for themselves.
 You may not know all the contributing factors to the accident.
 Inform the police officer if you are injured.
-The officer can summon an ambulance if needed or make note that you are taking yourself to the hospital.
+The officer can summon an ambulance if needed or make a note that you are taking yourself to the hospital.